-This document proposes an outline for the IP Interconnection Routing Document to be distributed in June 2014 by the ATIS/SIP Forum IP-NNI Task Force.
+This document proposes a new baseline for the IP Interconnection Routing Document to be distributed in June 2014 by the ATIS/SIP Forum IP-NNI Task Force.
+The new baseline organization is intended to reflect task force agreement to focus on documenting current and per-TN solutions under study and their interworking.
+The proposed baseline moves other proposals to an appendix.

 NOTICE